Climate change adaptation plans funding

 These assessments help municipalities identify risks, understand their vulnerability to local climate change impacts and identify priority areas for action.
 Actions identified in the plan may relate to an asset, a group of assets, a neighbourhood or to the entire municipality.

 These assessments can:

 - Evaluate the vulnerability of an asset (e.g. a building), a group of assets (e.g. stormwater infrastructure) or communities (e.g. a neighbourhood) to climate change risks.

 - Focus on multiple scales, including an asset or group of assets (e.g. a water treatment plant), a neighbourhood, an ecosystem (e.g. a watershed), a community (e.g. a town) or a region.

-- Be broad in scope and respond to multiple risks or be specific to a particular risk such as flood management plans.
+- Be broad in scope, respond to multiple risks or be specific to a particular risk such as a flood management plan.

 Examples of eligible assessments

 - Evaluating potential impacts of flooding on a municipality's assets.

 - Evaluating the role of natural assets (e.g. forest, aquifers, wetlands) in reducing vulnerability to climate change impacts and proposing strategies to enhance their performance.